 Trick Dog training began in the 1920’s with the rise of movie star legend, Rin Tin Tin.
 In 1943, the character of “Lassie” was created and his handler, Rudd Weatherwax, went on to write a training manual based on positive training techniques which we still use today.

 Today there are countless books on how to train your dog.
 Trick Dog training involves the dog getting physical exercise from tricks.
 Everyone knows that a tired dog is a happy dog and less likely to get into trouble when left in the house alone.

 Tricks are simple behaviors that can be done for entertainment such as “say your prayer” or physical activities such as spin in a circle or weave through your legs.
-“Paws up” is a good trick, teaching a dog to put their paws on a chair or on a patient’s hospital bed to a pet.
+“Paws up” is a good trick, teaching a dog to put their paws on a chair or on a patient’s hospital bed.

 Trick training can make a beginner trainer look like a pro as both dog and handler must work as a team.
 Dogs with any amount of experience, any age, and any physical limitations can participate.
 Teaching tricks is enjoyable for the owners and mentally stimulating for the dogs.
 Training can take place any time or in any location.
 Handlers are more likely to showcase their dog’s repertoire of tricks to an audience rather than demonstrating how nicely their dog performs a basic heel exercise.